wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-4.md

-Title: Why are we a (the) place to work for?
+Title: Journal 4 - Why are we a (the) place to work for?
 Date: 2022-04-22
 Category: Posts
 Tags: agile, devops, journal